 Write a list of who needs access to your key safe before you buy one

-It may sound like overkill, but writing a list of users will help you figure out what functions you need from a key safe.
+It may sound like overkill, but writing a list of users or types of users will help you figure out what functions you need from a key safe.
 For example, many key safes feature either a push-button or combination entry mechanism.
 Many people find a push-button easier to use.
 So, if you're storing keys for children or the elderly, you may want to go for this option.
 Or maybe you plan to use your key safe to give temporary access to a gardener or cleaner.
-If this is the case, you might want to look for key safes that allow you to change the code more than once like an Igloohome Smart Keybox.
+If this is the case, you might want to look for key safes that allow you to change and add codes more than once like an Igloohome Smart Keybox.
 This way, you can easily control who has access to your keys by changing the code as frequently as you like.

 Inspect your property to find a suitable location for your key safe

 Give some consideration to where you will install your key safe before you rush out and buy one.
 We recommend you find a spot that is easy to access but away from prying eyes.
 Surface mounted key safes should be securely attached to a wall or post.
-Use long enough screws to ensure that the key safe can't be pulled off the wall.
-And if it’s all too much hassle to figure out, why not get one of our installers to do the heavy lifting for you?
+Use long enough screws to ensure that the key safe can't be easily pulled off the wall.
+If this all too much hassle to figure out, get one of our installers to do the heavy lifting for you.
+They will ensure that you have the right spot for your keybox.

 Keep your costs down by only choosing the accessories that you need